Prosecco & Petals

 One of the luxuries of choosing a live wedding band is in delegating the stress of the song selection to them.
 They are the professionals who will have a good understanding of what gets a wedding party dancing and will keep your guests interacting.
-However, it is still wise to telling them:
+However, it is still wise to tell them:

 Designate a member of your bridal party to update the band on the running order.
 Wedding timings often change throughout the course of the day, and it is vital to get the band playing when needed.

 Many couples prefer to have their first dance song played by the original artist as this often provides a much more romantic experience, especially when this is a favourite song.
 If you would prefer to have a recording played, just let your band know.
 This is a common request and one they will be more than happy to oblige with.
 It is your day.